 Because of many things, Duxbury is a great place for families with children to consider.
 First of all, many other families with children live here, making Duxbury a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Duxbury has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Duxbury’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Duxbury’s overall crime rate is lower than average for the country.

 Duxbury is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Duxbury, however, the average commute to work is quite long.
 On average, people spend 33.74 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.